groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 runs from a uncompressed copy of the ISO image, where the other cases use a copy of the compressed ISO only.

-The Windows `Patch Tuesday` updates are often a hundred or so megabytes, so we multiply that by the number of updates to keep available and we can easily find ourselves with several gigabytes.
+The Windows "Patch Tuesday" updates are often a hundred or so megabytes, so we multiply that by the number of updates to keep available and we can easily find ourselves with several gigabytes.
 The `Symantec IntelligentUpdate`s needs roughly 150 megabytes, while `Symantec LiveUpdate`s needs 50 gigabytes.